 This page lists the most important, most prevalent teachings of magic.
 They are sorted by their origin culture groups.
 It is by no means an exhaustive collection.
 However, listing the beliefs of every minor culture would be tiresome.
 If your character does not adhere to any of the here mentioned teachings, simply make up one of your own, using those presented here as inspiration.

-This teaching is wholly based on the Gren Faith.
+These teachings are wholly based on the Gren Faith.
 Gren believe any and all magic to be the work of god-like beings, major and minor, evil and good.
-Wherever magic is, it is only there because of a divine entity.
-It can only be wielded by lesser creatures if they are empowered to do so by such.
-Hence, Gren believe that all those among them who can control trezizik have been chosen by their gods to become their clergy.
+Lesser creatures can only wield it if they were empowered to do so by divine entities.
+Hence, Gren believe that all those among them who can control trezizikhave been chosen by their gods to become their clergy.
 Non-Gren mages are empowered by other divine beings, who are likely evil.
-Even if they are neutral or good, they are certainly not among Yggorum's companions, which means that they cannot be trusted.
+Even if they are neutral or good, they are certainly not among Yggorum's companions, so they cannot be trusted.

-Trezizik is the gift Yggorum lends his druids to wield.
+Trezizik is a gift that Yggorum lends to his druids.
 All Gren agree upon this.
-Whether the other aspects of alizizik are also part of Yggorum's Greatest Blessing is a cause for schism among the druidic circles.
+Whether the other aspects of alizizik are also one of Yggorum's many blessings is a cause for schism among the druidic circles.
 The Thirpofan druids believe that all magic can be godly magic.
-The other circles disagree; they consider other magic neutral at best or inherently evil at worst.
-As a result, two denominations of Gren magic teaching exist today: the original Teachings of Skog and the Thirpofan School of Yggorum's Blessings.
+The other circles disagree; they consider other magic neutral at best or innately evil at worst.
+As a result, two denominations of Gren magic teaching exist today: the original Teachings of Skog and the deviating Thirpofan interpretation of it.

 Both teachings are strict and organized, and they work within the framework of the Gren Faith exclusively.
 Only druids may teach either, and only their novices may learn from them.
 The druidic circles of the Gren realms enforce this, and they have the sovereignty of interpretation regarding magic.
 How they apply this sovereignty differs.